Formand-1/Formand-1/README.md

-# Hi there 👋 I'm Steffan Dissing
+# Hello World! 👋 I'm Steffan Dissing

 ### **About Me**
 Together with my wife, I co-founded a brand that sells physical products through e-commerce and B2B.<br>